Andria is the proud owner of a Bengal cat and enjoys sharing information about these fascinating and beautiful creatures.

-A Bengal cat price can range from *£300 upwards, for what would be termed a ‘pet quality’ Bengal.
-For a show quality, expect to pay in excess of £600 and above.
+A Bengal cat price can range from upwards of *£300, for what would be termed a ‘pet quality’ Bengal.
+For show quality, expect to pay in excess of £600 and above.
 Most Bengal breeders that I’ve encountered in the last 12 years of Bengal ownership will also sell breed quality, though you can expect the price to rise very steeply if that’s what you’re after.

 *A rough £ to $ conversion will give roughly the US price.